 Erasmus University Rotterdam also offers outstanding career support by linking you with a personal coach.
 This person will accompany you throughout the preparation of your professional development.

-Master’s in International Development & Public Policy at Nova School of Business and Economics
+Master’s in International Development & Public Policy at Nova School of Business & Economics

 The Nova School of Business and Economics is, as suggested by its name, a business school.
 Hence, its public policy programme, called the International Development & Public Policy Master, focuses on economic policies and development.